ForLearningAtJob4J/ForLearningAtJob4J/README.md

 ### Hi there 👋
 🔭 I’m currently working on the world reconstructing.
 It's a joke.
-Not yet ))
+Not yet )) Just looking for a job.

 In all projects I work with postgreSQL (just for example, it is not a restriction of the only one RDBMS i can use)